 While every Mega Corp. in the Shadowrun Verse has its share of corruption, ruthlessness and conspiracies, Aztechnology probably takes the prize when it comes to fitting this trope.

-Aesir Pharmaceuticals in the orignal Max Payne.
+Aesir Pharmaceuticals in the original Max Payne.
 The company's founder, Nicole Horne, originally worked for a secret government project.
 When the super solider serum they were working on was discontinued, Horne stole and repackaged it as a designer street drug.
 Horne's laptop has info about other sundry world-domination plots, but Max confesses he isn't interested and shoots the monitor.

 Data Dyne in Perfect Dark counts as this.
 They try to help an evil alien race retrieve a very powerful weapon.
 They try to kidnap the US president so they can use the government's submarine to reach said weapon.
 Prior to this, no one suspects them of any wrongdoing except the protagonist's organization.